nimbix/nf-jarvice/README.md

 This plugin has been made to submit Nextflow pipelines into a Jarvice cluster.

-User must have an api key along with the username, and submit jobs from a folder shared as vault into the cluster (files transfer is not supported for now).
+User must have a Jarvice cluster username and its associated apikey.
+Jobs must be submited from a folder shared as vault into the cluster (files transfer is not supported for now).

 In order to use the plugin, user must provide the following information into the `nextflow.config` file of the project: